 The first basis on which vocabularies are judged is their content.
 A user cannot adopt a coding scheme if it does not have the ability to express the necessary concepts.
-The vocabulary domains are moving targets as medical knowledge grows with new terms to add and old ones urus are ontrolled H, ICDormation s the preot in the es, syns of the about refic con-Various been deig of pa-LM has LS does ell.
-This that the t themne NLM hich the support and has number nost of e input UMLS rs have eir own ided to lth care out up-Groups ers in-M [66], '], and of standes for nd currts my cepted batient e tene their r than e been " phers 1995 to discard.
+The vocabulary domains are moving targets as medical knowledge grows with new terms to add and old ones to discard.
 The developers of the comprehensive vocabularies devote substantial energy into expanding their content.
 This usually involves development of committees and interaction with professional specialty groups to provide input.
 As a result, the large vocabularies being built today seem to be coming close to having the content needed.